 Kinetics Toolkit is an open-source, pure-python package of integrated classes and functions that aims to facilitate research in biomechanics using python.

 Kinetics Toolkit is mainly addressed to researchers and students in biomechanics with a little background in programming, who may or may not already have a working workflow and who want to understand and control their data.
-This is why special attention is made to API documentation and tutorials, and to ensure the interoperability of ktk with other environments (using pandas Dataframes as intermediate data containers).
+This is why special attention is made to build rich API documentation and tutorials, and to ensure the interoperability of ktk with other environments (using pandas Dataframes and JSON files as intermediate data containers).

 >>> markers = ktk.kinematics.read_c3d_file('my_file.c3d') >>> ktk.Player(markers)

-This library is a work in progress and is still very incomplete.
-The stable version API is however mostly settled and generally well tested using a comprehensive set of unit tests and doc tests, and currently includes:
+The stable version API is mostly settled and well tested using a comprehensive set of unit tests and doc tests, and currently includes:

 kinematics : a module that loads c3d and n3d files as TimeSeries of 3d marker positions.